 - Q How does oxybutynin treat bladder control problems?

-- Q What are the side effects of orally taken oxybutynin?
+- Q How can I manage the side effects of oxybutynin?

-- Q How should I take oxybutynin orally?
+- Q Can I take a bath while wearing the oxybutynin patch?